ouhouhsami/player/README.md

 `player.seek(float)` | Seek buffer position (in seconds).
 `player.enableLoop(bool)` | Enable or disable looping playback.
 `player.on('ended', function() { ... })` | Listen to the `'ended'` event.

+## License

+This module is released under the [BSD-3-Clause license](http://opensource.org/licenses/BSD-3-Clause).

+## Acknowledgments

+This code is part of the WAVE project (http://wave.ircam.fr), funded by ANR (The French National Research Agency), *ContInt* program, 2012-2015.